FeNatalia/lending-app/README.md

 User can contact the community via contact-form for some question or suggestions, accessible via my profile.

-# Author
+# Authors

-Created between March 28 - April 07 2022 as a final group project for </salt> by:
+Created between March 28 - April 07 2022 as a final group project for `</salt>` by:

 - Dovlat Yakshibayev
 - Leila Mahmoudi